An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{I}{t} is common for agents in the same crowdsourcing or social sensing network to report conflicting opinions \cite{karger2013efficient,AceDahLobOzd:11,HoTayQue:J15,Tay:J15,GraSurAli2016,HuaWan2016,KanTay:J18}.
+\IEEEPARstart{I}{t} is common for agents in a social network to report conflicting opinions \cite{karger2013efficient,AceDahLobOzd:11,HoTayQue:J15,Tay:J15,GraSurAli2016,HuaWan2016,KanTay2019,BerBor2015}.
 Some of the agents are unreliable and maybe biased.
 The majority voting method fuses the agents' opinions together by treating the opinions from a majority of agents as the estimated truth.
 This is based on the assumption that all agents have the same reliability \cite{LiGaoMen2016}.
 This assumption may not be reasonable when agents are from different backgrounds and their reliabilities or biases vary widely.
 Truth discovery methods have been proposed to estimate event truths in consideration of agent reliabilities.
+Crowdsourcing \cite{CheLiaChe2016,TonCheZho2018,TiaZhoZhu2018,AlsAmeGau2017} can be regarded as an application of truth discovery.